Skip to content

 From Method to Practice

 A SiD process typically follows four phases: Initiation, Intelligence, Solution, and Execution.
-These phases provide a project management framework around the iterative method cycles.

 Designing Your Process

-Available resources: Time, budget, team size, and expertise determine how many method cycles are feasible and how deep the analysis can go.
+Resources: Time, budget, team size, and expertise determine how many method cycles are feasible and how deep the analysis can go.

 Existing knowledge: If good system analysis already exists, the process can start from a more advanced position.